-Software bugs can occur on any platform, and iOS or iPadOS is no exception.
-Such failures can occur at the most unexpected moments and can lead to the fact that the smartphone stops playing the sound of incoming calls, making calls or the keyboard block disappears from the iPad screen.
+Software errors can occur on any platform, and iOS or iPadOS is no exception.
+Such failures can occur at the most unexpected moments and lead to the fact that, for example, the keyboard disappears from the iPad screen.

 Whenever a Bluetooth keyboard is connected to the iPad, iOS or iPadOS automatically disables the on-screen keyboard.
 That’s because the iPad thinks you don’t need an on-screen keyboard when you have a real keyboard in front of you.
 However, sometimes you have a Bluetooth keyboard that’s still connected, and you don’t realize that.

-- Then, find the keyboard in the “My Devices” list and tap on the information icon.
+- Then find the keyboard in the My Devices list and tap on the information icon.

-- Finally, select “Disconnect”.
+- Finally, select Disconnect.

 How to fix an error in a third-party keyboard app

-If you’re using a third-party keyboard app, such as SwiftKey or Gboard, it’s possible that a bug in that keyboard app may have caused it to crash.
+If you’re using a third-party keyboard app, such as SwiftKey or Gboard, a bug in that keyboard app may have caused it to crash.
 To fix this, restart the iPad, which will force the keyboard to reboot and may temporarily fix the problem that caused it to fail.

-- Open the “Settings” app on your iPad and go to the “General” section.
+- Open the Settings app on your iPad and go to the General section.

-- After that, select “Keyboard”.
+- After that, select Keyboard.

-- Then, in the “Keyboards” menu, tap on the “Edit” button in the upper right corner of the screen.
+- Then, in the Keyboards menu, tap on the Edit button in the upper right corner of the screen.

 - Tap the red icon with a minus to delete the third-party keyboard you want to disable.